net-prophet/noiR/README.md

 We started this project as an exercise to develop our golang skills, but also to scratch an itch -- `ion-sfu` aspires to be the most lightweight SFU, the simplest possible version of itself. `noiR` is, by contrast, highly opinionated and with more batteries included.
-If you're building a next-generation video conferencing solution, and want a 20mb micro-SFU with a natural, flexible API for managing your sessions, `noiR` might be right for you.
+If you're building a next-generation video conferencing solution, and want a lightweight SFU that's ready out-of-the-box, `noiR` might be right for you.

 ### Contributing